 So far, we have not specified exactly what it means to say that an AoA is improperly scoped.
-The following section addresses this key point.
-We then present some important causes of improper AoA scoping, as identified during stakeholder interviews.
+The following section addresses this key point, followed by a presentation of some important causes of improper AoA scoping, as identified during stakeholder interviews.